ianif/user-management/README.md

 This project previously contained the following issues, which have since been fixed:

 ## Security Issues
-- Hardcoded password → password is now hashed (SHA-256) and compared as a hash;
-  the default hash can be overridden via the `ADMIN_PASSWORD_HASH` env var, and the password prompt no longer echoes input (`getpass`).
+- Hardcoded password → the default hash can be overridden via the `ADMIN_PASSWORD_HASH` env var, and the password prompt no longer echoes input (`getpass`).
 - Plaintext authentication → passwords are compared as hashes.
 - MD5 password hashing → replaced with SHA-256.